aidanwalk/PyWFS_simulation/old/wavefront_reconstruction/readme.txt

 Iterative_southwell.py is the iterative algorithm I wrote based on the Southwell paper.
 This works fairly well, but it not perfect.

+The best reconstruction code is found in ../../reconstruct.py